jano-wol/cmake-loki/README.md

 # cmake-loki
-cmake-loki demonstrates how to integrate the Loki library (written by Andrei Alexandrescu) to a modern and scalable CMake/C++ project.
+cmake-loki demonstrates how to integrate the features of Loki library (written by Andrei Alexandrescu) to a modern and scalable CMake/C++ project.

 # Setup cmake-loki
 Supported os: Linux